 School Psychology, Ed.S.

-This program is designed for applicants who seek to be school psychologists, certified by the Illinois State Board of Education (ISBE) Type 73 license.
+This program is designed for applicants who seek to be school psychologists, endorsed by the Illinois State Board of Education (ISBE).
 For students without a previous graduate degree, the Educational Psychology, M.Ed. is earned as part of this degree.
 The purpose is to provide more advanced knowledge and skills in evidence-based practices in schools and with families to promote positive outcomes.

 Faculty review student progress annually to provide formative evaluation and prepare for the next phase of the program.
 Students are evaluated using a combination of course grades, portfolio assessments, field-based competencies, and professional dispositions assessment,

-Students who successfully complete the Educational Psychology, M.Ed., and the School Psychology, Ed.S., coursework are eligible for Illinois Type 73 School Psychology Certification and certification by the National Association of School Psychologists (NASP) as Nationally Certified School Psychologists (NCSP).
+Students who successfully complete the Educational Psychology, M.Ed., and the School Psychology, Ed.S., coursework are eligible for an endorsement in school psychology from the State of Illinois and certification by the National Association of School Psychologists (NASP) as Nationally Certified School Psychologists (NCSP).

 In addition to National College of Education Graduate Admissions Requirements, applicants must:

-- Submit four letters of recommendation, at least two of which are academic in nature, regarding the applicants capacity for graduate work
+- At least two letters of recommendation, which are academic in nature, regarding the applicants capacity for graduate work

 - Submit a professional resume or curriculum vitae describing relevant background and work experiences